nbuilding/N-lang-docs/docs/features/literals.md

 The currently supported escape codes are `\n`, `\t`, `\r`, `\v`, `\0`, `\f`, and `\b`.

 ### Unicode Escape Code Literals
-This is the main way of getting a unicode character from its hex index:
+This is the main way of getting a Unicode character from its hex index:
 ```js
 let val = \u{ff}